Generally speaking, recording someone without their consent is a civil rights issue, and the laws that govern this issue can vary from state to state.

 There are actually several laws in the Virginia Code (and federal law) that talk about this issue.

-In this article, we’ll briefly explore the basics of Virginia’s wiretapping laws.
+In this article, we’ll briefly explore the basics of Virginia’s recording and wiretapping laws.

 Similarly, a number of other factors can greatly complicate your case, such as if you’re trying to record someone in another state.

-Basically, regardless of the specifics of your case, it’s highly recommended that you speak with an attorney about the legal ramifications, or at least perform additional research, before you record someone without their consent in Virginia.
+Basically, regardless of the specifics of your case, it’s highly recommended that you speak with an attorney about the legal ramifications of your actions before you record someone without their consent in Virginia.